Player Profile

 He took 12 wickets in Championship cricket during 2017, with a best of 4-50 in the first innings of the season-ending win over Surrey at Old Trafford as Lancashire finished second in Division One.

-He was the last man to dismiss Kumar Sangakkara in first-class cricket during the fixture.
+He was the last man to dismiss the great Kumar Sangakkara in first-class cricket during that fixture.

 Following his debut IT20 series in New Zealand in the winter of 2019, Mahmood made his ODI debut against South Africa in the early part of 2020 and helped Lancashire reach Finals Day later in the year.

-He has played Pakistan Super League cricket in late 2020 and in 2021 with Peshawar Zalmi, whilst also representing the Oval Invincibles in the first year of the Hundred.
+He played Pakistan Super League cricket in late 2020 and in 2021 with Peshawar Zalmi, while he has also represented the Oval Invincibles since the start of the Hundred.

-During his recent spell on the sidelines, he has spent time with the BBC radio team and proved an engaging pundit.
-Maybe that could be a future career.
+Mahmood spent time with the BBC radio team and proved an engaging Hundred pundit when he was sidelined with his most recent injury.
+Maybe that could be a future career?

-For now, wickets and trophies are his first priority.
+For now, though, wickets and trophies with Lancashire and England are his priority.